tencentyun/intlcloud-documents/yehe_doc/计算/GPU 云服务器/购买指南/价格总览_intl_en.md

 ## Repossession Description
 GPU instances are repossessed in the same manner as CVM instances.
 For more information, please see CVM [Instance Repossession](https://intl.cloud.tencent.com/document/product/213/4931).

-## Note on Arrears
+## Note on Overdue Payment
-GPU instances in arrears will be dealt with in the same manner as CVM instances.
-For more information, please see CVM [Arrears](https://intl.cloud.tencent.com/document/product/213/2181).
+After your account becomes overdue, GPU instances will be dealt with in the same manner as CVM instances.
+For more information, please see CVM [Overdue Payment](https://intl.cloud.tencent.com/document/product/213/2181).

 ## Notes
 - The above listed prices are subject to change.
 Prices indicated on the purchase page shall prevail.